 The Work at Height Regulations applies to all work situations where a person could fall any distance liable to cause personal injury.
-The old "two metre height" approach no longer applies and every potential fall situation needs to be assessed.
+Every potential fall situation needs to be assessed.

 The legislation can thus be viewed as applying retrospectively and therefore it is necessary to ensure that all workplaces and activities meet the requirements of the Regulations.
 Safe systems of work at height need to be established and in order to do so, risk assessment must take place.
 This includes an assessment of the tasks, procedures, processes, machinery, tools etc and will include each lift, and escalator and surrounding work environment.
-Indeed every aspect of the work needs to be assessed and this includes any personal protection equipment to be worn as a result of the risk assessment.
+Indeed, every aspect of the work needs to be assessed and this includes any personal protection equipment to be worn as a result of the risk assessment.

-The lift and escalator industry mainly operates on client's premises and it should be recognised that employers and clients have duties under the Health and Safety at Work Act to provide safe systems and places of work, as far as reasonably practicable.
+The lift and escalator industry mainly operates on client's premises, and it should be recognised that employers and clients have duties under the Health and Safety at Work etc Act to provide safe systems and places of work, as far as reasonably practicable.
 When establishing safe working at height these duties cannot be overlooked and it is essential that the client as a duty holder is involved in risk assessments and to agreeing the necessary control measures.